20ghrrdll/CS108/README.md

 #Extensions
 ###Improved error handling for faulty login, account creation, searching for non existing user, and malformed inputs
 ###Quiz review and rating system
-    here we allow users to "Rate" a quiz.
+Here we allow users to "Rate" a quiz.
 We use a 5 star rating system.
 They are also able to leave comments along with their rating. these reviews show up on the quiz summary page
 ###Administration
 ###Achievements
  achievements include
 - Perfect Score
 - 10 friends
 - popular quiz
 - Created 1,5,10 quizzes
 - Took 1, 10 quizzes
 - Highest Score
 - Challenger
 ###Look and feel
 ###Reporting Quizzes
   Users can report quizzes that they deem malformed or innappropriate.
 Admins get a list of all reported quizzes to review.